efornara/jbit/README.md

 instructions on this
 [wiki page](https://github.com/efornara/jbit/wiki/Windows).

-However, for Linux(-like) operating systems, building the Native version of JBit is recommended.
+However, for Linux(-like) computers, building the Native version of JBit is recommended.
 Unlike the J2ME version, the Native version has few dependencies and should be fairly easy to build.

 ## Native Version

-The following should work (tested mostly on debian, but occasionally on NetBSD):
+The following should work:

 	cd native
 	make

-If you are missing ncurses (or have curses), comment out the offending lines in the Makefile (or edit them), or install the relevant package (*libncurses5-dev* on debian and ubuntu).

 The resulting binary (jbit) is self-contained, so you should be able to run it from anywhere.
 From now on, I will assume that you have it in